Juno and the Paycock

 Juno and the Paycock is a play by Seán O'Casey.
 Highly regarded and often performed in Ireland, it was first staged at the Abbey Theatre in Dublin in 1924.
 It is set in the working-class tenements of Dublin in the early 1920s, during the Irish Civil War period.
-The word "paycock" is the Irish pronunciation of "peacock", which is what Juno accuses her husband of being.
+The word "paycock" is a colloquial Irish pronunciation of "peacock", which is what Juno accuses her husband of being.

-It is the second of his "Dublin Trilogy" – the other two being The Shadow of a Gunman (1923) and The Plough and the Stars (1926).
+It is the second of his "Dublin Trilogy" – the other two plays being The Shadow of a Gunman (1923) and The Plough and the Stars (1926).